dotnet/systemweb-adapters/README.md

      </packageSources>
    </configuration>
    ```
-2. Install `Microsoft.AspNetCore.SystemWebAdapters`
+2. Install `Microsoft.AspNetCore.SystemWebAdapters` to supporting libraries
-3. If you use `HttpContext.Session`, install `Microsoft.AspNetCore.SystemWebAdapters.SessionState`
-4. In your framework application:
-   - The package installation will add a new module to your `web.config`.
-This module handles any customizations that are required to help migrate to .NET Core.
-See [this](docs/framework.md) for details on what is available here.
-5. In your class libraries:
    - Class libraries can target .NET Standard 2.0 if desired which will ensure you are using the shared surface area
    - If you find that there's still some missing APIs, you may cross-compile with .NET Framework to maintain that behavior and handle it in .NET core in some other way
    - There should be no manual changes to enable using supported surface area of the adapters.
 If a member is not found, it is not currently supported on ASP.NET Core
+3. Install `Microsoft.AspNetCore.SystemWebAdapters.Extensions` to your ASP.NET Core and Framework applications
+   - In your framework application the package installation will add a new module to your `web.config`.
+This module handles any customizations that are required to help migrate to .NET Core.
+See [this](docs/framework.md) for details on what is available here.
-6. For your ASP.NET Core application:
+4. For your ASP.NET Core application:
    - Register the adapter services:
      ```csharp
      builder.Services.AddSystemWebAdapters();